fabioosnetto/dsc8/README.md

-# delphi-screen-conversion-helper
+# DSC8 - Delphi Screen Conversion Helper
- Delphi screens conversions helper script.
+ A tool for helping delphi styling proccess (also known as screen conversion).